ngjunsiang/laymansguide-src/season12/issue154/issue154.md

 In 2019, Microsoft released the Surface Pro X, its second(?)
 ARM-powered laptop.
 That’s right, it’s Windows not running on an Intel chip.
 Microsoft does actually have a version of Windows, called Windows ARM, which runs on ARM chips.
 But what about all the programs you know and love?

 WOW64 to the rescue again!
-This emulation layer *also* translates 32-bit x86 instructions to 64-bit ARM instructions, allowing them to run on Windows ARM.
-64-bit ARM instructions are still a work in progress.
+This emulation layer *also* translates 64-bit x86-64 instructions to 64-bit ARM instructions, allowing them to run on Windows ARM (with a performance penalty due to the translation required).

 ## Game console emulation

-If you find any “reborn” retro gaming products floating around, these are guaranteed to be emulators in disguise, given that the original hardware that the consoles used are no longer in production.
-(If you don’t, you can also just google “console emulation” to find a whole collection of them.)
+If you find any “reborn” retro gaming products floating around, these are guaranteed to be emulators in disguise: the original hardware that the consoles used are no longer in production.
+(If you don’t find any, you can also just google “console emulation” to find a whole collection of them.)

 These emulators are usually hobby projects by skilled amateurs, who attempt to reverse-engineer the workings of the original hardware.
 They then write programs to *emulate* these processors on modern hardware, allowing you to “boot” a digital copy of the games that worked on those platforms.

 ## Apple Rosetta

 The Apple M1 is an ARM processor that executes 64-bit ARM instructions.
-MacOS programs that were compiled for Intel 64-bit x86-64 processors go through the Apple Rosetta 2 emulation layer to run on the M1.
+MacOS programs compiled for Intel 64-bit x86-64 processors must go through the Apple Rosetta 2 emulation layer to run on the M1.

 **Issue summary:** Programs that were not compiled for the instruction set of the host OS have to go through an emulation layer program.
 This program translates the instructions of that program into compatible instructions that its own processor can execute.